Move over potatoes, these garlic roasted root vegetable fries are about to steal the show!

 I think we can all agree that white potatoes make some pretty damn good fries.
 But there are so many great vegetables out there that it hardly seems fair that the humble spud gets all of the attention when it comes to a classic comfort food side dish.

-Fall and winter are perfect branch out and try something new when the starchy, carby, salty craving hits.
-For seasonal eaters cooler seasons means fewer fruits, fewer raw salads and pretty much no fresh tomatoes.
+Fall and winter are the perfect time to branch out and try something new when the starchy, carby, salty craving hits.
+For seasonal eaters, cooler seasons mean fewer fruits, fewer raw salads and pretty much no fresh tomatoes.
 Sad, I know.
 But it’s not all doom and gloom because this is when winter squashes and root vegetables really take center stage.
 I love how versatile and budget-friendly root vegetables are and each one boasts a different and unique flavor.
 So by switching up the veggies you use, the flavor combos are pretty endless.
 And best of all, you can use what you’ve got on hand, what’s in season and what’s on sale.

 - Preheat oven to 425℉.